NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 ✔️ CONSIDER using [SemVer](https://semver.org/) to version your NuGet package.
 > Essentially, this means using the Major.Minor.Patch[-prerelease] format.

-✔️ DO include a pre-release suffix when releasing a non-stable package.
+✔️ DO publish a package as a [pre-release package](https://docs.microsoft.com/dotnet/standard/library-guidance/nuget#pre-release-packages) if it is non-stable or a preview.
-TODO: Include and example and link to https://docs.microsoft.com/dotnet/standard/library-guidance/nuget#pre-release-packages somewhere

 See the [.NET library versioning guide](https://docs.microsoft.com/dotnet/standard/library-guidance/versioning) for more advanced guidance including assembly versioning.